uwla/vue-form-builder/README.md

 #### Validation on submit

 If set to `true`, whenever user submits the form, the validation rules  for  all fields will be run.
-If all validation rules pass, then `VueFormBuilder` will emit an `submit` event whose payload looks like the following:
+If all validation rules  pass,  then  `VueFormBuilder`  will emit an `submit` event whose payload is described in the next section.

+### Events

+#### Submit

+When the form is submitted and pass the validation rules (if they exist and  are enabled), it emits an event called `submit` whose payload looks like this:

 ```javascript
 {